 Enva Launches Wind Turbine Blade Recycling Service

-, a leading waste management company, has launched a new recycling service for wind turbine blades.
+, a leading waste management company, has launched a new recycling service for blades.
 The service aims to solve the problem of what to do with the decommissioned blades from wind turbines, which are typically made of composite materials that are difficult to recycle.

 Enva's solution involves crushing and shredding the blades, and then using the residual material as a replacement for traditional fossil fuels in the manufacture of cement.
 This process, known as co-processing, is a more sustainable way of producing cement, as it reduces the need for fossil fuels and reduces the amount of waste going to landfill.